Where Do I Belong?

 --Fear that one's friends and loved ones will no longer be there upon return to either place

---Fear that one's northern or southern home will not be the same due to uncontrollable reasons
+--Fear that one's northern or southern home will not be the same due to uncontrollable reasons, such as health or financial

 I realized I was having mixed feelings about returning to either my southern or northern home after a series of negative events in each place.

 The first year, our beloved dog became gravely ill and died within two weeks of arriving in our southern home.
 After Reilly passed, we felt empty and hollow without her.
 It was a very tough start to what I anticipated as a very happy chapter in my life.
 When we returned north without our dog, I felt I had nothing to look forward to -- no plans, no dog, just an empty house.
 And I do mean house.
-It took a long time to feel like my home again.
+It took a long time and much effort to cope with the unanticipated negative emotions before it felt like home again.

 Our fourth season, despite the fact that our northern home was occupied at the time, we had an undetected major flood in the lower level within days of arriving in our southern home.
 It caused huge stress for my husband and I while away and upon our return we had to deal with the aftermath and expense of repairing and putting our home back together.